HawesJM/GymSpotter/README.md

 Navigate to the GitHub Repository
 Click the Code drop down menu.
 Either Download the ZIP file, unpackage locally and open with IDE (This route ends here) OR Copy Git URL from the HTTPS dialogue box.
-Open your developement editor of choice and open a terminal window in a directory of your choice.
+Open your development editor of choice and open a terminal window in a directory of your choice.
 Use the 'git clone' command in terminal followed by the copied git URL.
 A clone of the project will be created locally on your machine.